 Excellent attendance is necessary for students to be able to reach their potential.
-The Sixth Form has a daily parental absence telephone call policy.
+The Sixth Form has a daily parental absence reporting policy.
+Reports of an absence are to be received by the College via parent portal, phone call or email before 10am daily.
 Any missed lessons represent 'lost learning' which they will be expected to repay in the week immediately after their return to The Sixth Form.
-If there is an absence to a remote teaching session, students must ring the college to report an absence as they would if they were due on the college site.